Class Schedule

 This course equips Law Enforcement personnel with critical knowledge and practical strategies for interacting effectively with individuals who have Autism Spectrum Disorder (ASD).
 Deputies will learn to recognize common symptoms, respond appropriately to behavioral challenges, and employ de-escalation techniques.
 The training emphasizes understanding, empathy, and adaptability to ensure safe, respectful, and effective interactions, improving community relations and safety for everyone involved.

 This course is mandated by TCOLE to provide the student with the information to be prepared as a new supervisor.
 This course meets the requirements for compliance with 1701.352 Occupations Code for new supervisor training.
 Pre-Requisites: Individuals assigned to their first supervisory role.
 Per HB 3211, “….a peace officer who is appointed or will be appointed to the officer’s first supervisory position must receive in-service training on supervision…no earlier than the 12th month before the date of that appointment or later than the first anniversary of the date of that appointment.”
-(COURSE IS LIMITED TO HARRIS COUNTY CONSTABLE PCT 4 PERSONNEL ONLY)

 **COURSE IS LIMITED TO HARRIS COUNTY CONSTABLE PCT 4 PERSONNEL ONLY**